 ONC201 is a new cancer drug that is now being tested in clinical trials.
-It is taken orally in capsule form and has been well-tolerated by patients.

 Early results in brain cancer clinical trials suggest that this drug can kill cancer cells but not normal cells and may be effective in patients with a specific genetic mutation in their tumor: the H3 K27M mutation.
 This mutation primarily occurs in tumors that occur in the midline region of the brain (thalamus, pons, spinal cord).
 About 50-60% of children with high-grade glioma (and 70-90% of children with Diffuse Intrinsic Pontine Gliomas, or DIPG) have the H3 K27M mutation.
 About 10% of adult gliomas have the H3 K27M mutation.

 Ask your doctor to have you tested, since there is a chance that you could have H3 K27M-mutant glioma and be eligible for one of our clinical trials.

 The test for the H3 K27M mutation is readily available at most hospitals.
 The test involves taking a biopsy of the tumor and either staining (also referred to as immunohistochemistry (IHC) testing) or sequencing the tumor tissue.

 If you have a midline glioma that does not have the H3 K27M mutation or you have not had your tumor biopsied, ask your doctor to check your eligibility for this ONC201 clinical trial: NCT02525692.